How-to Debug a Running Docker Container from a Separate Container

 Containers are great for shipping software, but sometimes you can go too far when stripping down your container to make it as small as possible.
 There’s a fine balance between a “no-frills” image and something impossible to debug (I’m looking at you, single binary go containers).

-and install their debug tools on demand in the container.
+The normal way I see people debug a running container is to docker exec -it $CONTAINER sh and install their debug tools on demand in the container.
 But what if your container doesn’t have /bin/sh?
 What if it doesn’t have a package manager?
-You could copy utilities into the container with docker cp
+You could copy utilities into the container with docker cp and then exec into the running container but that’s also a hassle.

 So instead of trying to debug from within the container, a friend recently asked how you could debug from a different container.
 I’m not that smart so I asked much smarter people online and got a good answer back.
 Thanks again Justin Cormack for the reply.